Glossary: list of terms

 Soil aggregates

-Soil aggregate consisting of two or more soil particles bound together by various forces.
-Soil aggregates are soil peds of a range of shapes and sizes.
+Soil aggregates consist of two or more soil particles bound together by various forces.
+Soil aggregates are soil peds of a range of shapes and sizes

 Soil capability

-The intrinsic capacity of a soil to deliver/fulfill soil functions.
+The intrinsic capacity of a soil to deliver/fulfil soil functions.

 Soil carbon sequestration

-The capacity of a soil store carbon in a non labile form with the aim of reducing the CO2 concentration.
+The capacity of a soil to store carbon in a non-labile form with the aim to reduce the CO2 concentration in the atmosphere.

 Soil compaction

-Changing the nature of the soil such that there is a decrease in the volume of voids between soil particles or aggregates; it is manifested as an increase in bulk density and a severely compacted soil can become significantly less permeable and less aerated.
-Manmade compaction is caused by poaching (trampling of animal hooves repeatedly) or by the passage of heavy machinery.
+Changing the nature of the soil such that there is a decrease in the volume of pores between soil particles or aggregates.
+It is manifested as an increase in bulk density and a severely compacted soil can become significantly less permeable and less aerated.
+Human dependent compaction is caused by poaching (trampling of animal hooves repeatedly) or by the passage of heavy machinery.
 Other typical examples are “plough pans” (plough sole or traffic pan) which can be formed due to tillage, and which can negatively affect root development and drainage.

 Soil condition

-Soil condition refers to the state of the soil, which includes its physical, chemical, and biological characteristics and the processes and interactions that connect them; and which in turn determine the capacity of the soil to support ecosystem services.
+Soil condition refers to the state of the soil, which includes its physical, chemical, and biological characteristics and the processes and interactions that connect them; which in turn determines the capacity of the soil to support ecosystem services.

 Soil contamination